Healthdirect Free Australian health advice you can count on.

 Key facts

-• Voluntary assisted dying (VAD) is when someone has medical assistance to end their life because they have an advanced medical condition that causes intolerable suffering.
+• Voluntary assisted dying (VAD) is when you get medical assistance to end your life

 • Currently, VAD is available in Queensland, New South Wales, South Australia, Tasmania, Victoria and Western Australia.